Introduction

 Instead of manually creating screens that look similar, you can create a duplicate of a screen then edit it.

-You can duplicate any screen in your course except for the Start and Finish screens.
+You can duplicate any screen except for the Start and Finish screens.

 1. With the left navigation bar open, hover over the screen you want to duplicate.